 We wish everyone a happy and safe holiday party.

-If you have questions about holiday work parties or if issues arose at yours contact our Employment Law Group.
+If you have questions about holiday work parties or if issues arose at yours, reach out to our team.